-The underlying relationship in Figure 1 is not anything close to smooth; the locations differ in their mortality rates in important ways not related to latitude.
+The underlying relationship in Figure 1 is not anything close to smooth; the cities differ in their mortality rates in important ways not related to latitude.
 This in turn points to a crucial problem with the RD analysis: the "natural experiment" can in fact be strongly correlated with important unobserved (and non-random) city-level predictors.
-And thus, absent a plausible underlying relationship of y on x, RD shares all the difficulties of any observational study in that inferences for the causal coefficient of interest are strongly sensitive to the assumed model.
+And thus, absent a plausible underlying relationship of y on x, RD shares all the difficulties of any observational study.
 Conditional on having an assignment variable that is strongly predictive of the outcome, we would like to see something monotonic and with a clear substantive justification.

-4.2.
+3.2.
 Plausibility of a regression discontinuity estimate in the context of the model